ucldc/ucldc-docs/docs/dams/organization.md

   - For organizing digital objects by completeness of metadata records in the DAMS or method of digitization.
   - For organizing subsets of a collection for a specific project or staff member.

 <div class="note">A folder does not necessarily have to encapsulate a particular collection - for example, an archival collection defined by provenance, or a curated collection where materials are related by topic or other valence.
-The Nuxeo DAMS are used for object-level metadata entry, so what <i>really</i> matters in publishing a collection to Calisphere, or preserving a collection in Merritt, is that the <a href="">'Collection/Unit'</a> field and access restriction fields in an object's metadata record are filled out accurately.</div>
+The Nuxeo DAMS are used for object-level metadata entry, so what <i>really</i> matters in publishing a collection to Calisphere, or preserving a collection in Merritt, is that the <a href="" class="notelink">'Collection/Unit'</a> field and access restriction fields in an object's metadata record are filled out accurately.</div>

 From within your campus' folder, you can create as many project folders (and nested project folders) as you need.
 In order to create new project folders, navigate to your campus' folder, and press the 'New' button.